Currently at Microsoft

 Overview

-Recent brand love activations have centered on AI, with the goal of starting critical conversations around AI and how it intersects with Microsoft's four AI for Good commitments.
+Recent brand love activations have centered on AI, sparking conversations about responsible AI and Microsoft's AI for Good commitments.
 For these I wrote a quiz on the history of AI, sourced multiple AI for Good blogs from within Microsoft and reimagined them in the form of a physical brand activation, and wrote copy to explain complex tech concepts to event attendees at a glance in a setting with short attention spans.

 This work reinforced that interactive experiences at events have to earn their attention, and that creating an experience that is eye-catching yet substantive requires understanding what attendees truly care about and boiling complicated subject matter down to its essence.